The Weil descent functor in the category of algebras with free operators: Introduction

 \section{Introduction}

-It is well known that if $L/K$ is a finite field extension, then extension of scalars, considered as a functor $F \colon \Alg{K} \to \Alg{L}$, has a left adjoint.
-The left adjoint, commonly denoted by $W$, is known as Weil descent or Weil restriction---see, for instance, Section~1.3 of \cite{weil-adeles}.
+It is well known that if $L/K$ is a finite field extension, then extension of scalars, considered as a functor $F \colon \Alg{K} \to \Alg{L}$, has a left adjoint, $W$.
+That is, $W$ is a functor $\Alg{L} \to \Alg{K}$ such that there is a natural bijection $\text{Hom}_{\Alg{K}}(W(C),R) \to \text{Hom}_{\Alg{L}}(C, F(R))$.
+This left adjoint is known as Weil descent or Weil restriction---see, for instance, Section~1.3 of \cite{weil-adeles}.
 In fact, this result has been generalised by Grothendieck to the case when $K$ is an arbitrary commutative ring and $L$ is a $K$-algebra which, as a $K$-module, is free and finitely generated (see \cite{Grothendieck1958-1960}).

 This classical Weil descent has been used in applications to number theory \cite{smart} and algebraic geometry \cite{milne_arithmetic_1972}.
 It is also fundamental to the construction of prolongation spaces in the sense of Moosa-Scanlon \cite{moosa_scanlon_2010}.
 Furthermore, since the adjunction gives rise to the natural bijection $\text{\normalfont Hom}_{\Alg{K}}(W(C),K) \to \text{\normalfont Hom}_{\Alg{L}}(C,L)$, when $C$ is the coordinate ring of an affine $L$-variety $V$, we obtain a bijection between the $L$-rational points of $V$ and the $K$-rational points of the variety $\text{Spec}(W(C))$.
 This fact is used by Pop in \cite{pop96} to show that algebraic extensions of large fields are large.